 How confident are you that your associates are regularly looking for ways to fulfill requests or resolve problems before guests have time to think about them?

 In the hospitality industry, this is the norm if you want to stand out and exceed guests’ expectations.
-At The Service Companies, we partner with many properties and brands.
+At The Service Companies, we partner with many properties and brands to improve hotel housekeeping management at our clients’ properties.
 While service cultures and standards differ across them, all of our clients have a similar desire to wow, delight, and add value and a personalized touch to the customer experience.

 As I was inspecting a guest room a while ago, I noticed the guest’s toothpaste was squeezed to the last drop.
 I immediately thought about that guest coming back after a long day without toothpaste and having to call and wait for more to be delivered.
 The natural thing for me to do was place another tube of toothpaste for the guest.
 This made me think – what seems to be an ordinary task for me, doesn’t come naturally to everyone.